Precious Metals IRA

 Will my precious metals be insured at the depository?

 Your precious metals are fully insured once they arrive at the depository.
-In the rare event a package gets damaged or lost, we are fully insured.
+In the rare event a package gets damaged or lost, they are fully insured by us.

 Should I speak to a financial advisor?